awsmug/Fanpage-import/readme.md

 ## Installation
 1. Download the plugin
-2. Upload to wp-content/plugins/
+2. Upload to wp-content/plugins/ or upload ZIP file via Plugins > Add New > Upload Plugin
-3. Activate in the backend
+3. Activate in Plugin menu
+4. Go to Settings > Fanpage import to setup your Fanpage ID
-4. Done!
+5. Done!

 ## Languages
 - English